highlander1337/Projects/README.md

-# Positiions to apply in the future with good benefits (2 ~ 3 years from now on if)
+# Positions to apply in the future with good benefits (2 ~ 3 years from now on)

 [Trabalhe Conosco - XMobots®](https://xmobots.com.br/carreiras/)